Wan-sdon-code/beyond-the-grades/README.md

 Of course kids should study.

-But growing up today also means dealing with:

-**Pressure.
-FOMO.
-Friendship problems.
-Failure.
-Social media.**

-Open social media...
+Teach them to learn, work hard and do their best.

+But good grades don't automatically teach someone to be kind, honest or responsible.

+And their future salary shouldn't decide their worth either.

+Doctor?
+Good.

+Engineer?
+Good.

+Hawker?
+Good.

+Cleaner?
+Also honest work.

+> **Whatever you do, do it properly.
+Don't cheat people.
+Don't look down
+> on others.**

+Because sooner or later, life gives you questions that don't come with model answers. 😂

+---

+## 📱 Growing Up Is Different Now

+Kids today have another world in their pocket.

+Social media.

 Someone got better results.

+Someone got new shoes.

 Someone went holiday.

-Someone got something new.
+Someone looks like they're having the perfect life.

 Then start thinking:

-> **"Wah, how come everybody doing better than me?"**
+> **"Wah... how come everybody doing better than me?"**

 But what we see online isn't someone's whole life.

+Teach them not to measure their life against somebody else's best moments.

 Study hard.

-Do your best.

-But don't forget to live also.
+But go outside also.

+Meet people.

+Play.

+Talk.

+Spend time with family.

-> **Childhood got no replay button.** 😂
+> **Childhood got no replay button.**

 ---

 ## ❤️ Sometimes "I'm Okay" Doesn't Mean Okay

+Not every problem appears on a report card.

+Kids can struggle with:

+**School pressure.**

+**Friends.**

+**FOMO.**

+**Feeling left out.**

+**Fear of disappointing Mum and Dad.**

-Don't only ask:
+So don't only ask:

 > **"How many marks you get?"**